|

 emotional on the anniversaries of their deaths–especially Grandpa’s.

+But then October comes again, and I grieve his loss again.
 I sometimes think that I have completed my grieving related to my

 father’s death a year ago, then I find myself choked up and